cipher813/rl_continuous_control/report.md

 **DDPG**

+DDPG was introduced by DeepMind in 2016 as an adaptation of Deep Q-Learning (DQN) to the continuous action domain.
+The algorithm is described as an "actor-critic, model-free algorithm based on the deterministic policy gradient that can operate over continuous action spaces."
+While DQN solves problems with high-dimensional observation (state) spaces, it can only handle discrete, low-dimensional action spaces.

 For the multi-agent implementation, we can [share experience amongst agents to accelerate learning](https://ai.googleblog.com/2016/10/how-robots-can-acquire-new-skills-from.html).
 We do this by using the same memory ReplayBuffer for all agents.

 **D4PG**